RankLLM: Weighted Ranking of LLMs by Quantifying Question Difficulty: Experiment

 Given the rapidly growing number of models ($M$) and extensive question sets ($Q$) used in benchmarks, computational efficiency and scalability of the evaluation framework are paramount.
-We therefore analyze these aspects of RankLLM both theoretically and empirically.
+We therefore analyze these aspects of EIP both theoretically and empirically.

-\textbf{RankLLM demonstrates strong computational efficiency and scalability.} RankLLM has time complexity $O(tQM)$ where $t$ is the number of iterations required for convergence (proof in \autoref{sec:time_complexity_analysis}).
+\textbf{EIP demonstrates strong computational efficiency and scalability.} EIP has time complexity $O(tQM)$ where $t$ is the number of iterations required for convergence (proof in \autoref{sec:time_complexity_analysis}).
 The iteration count $t$ remains stable with preset damping factor $\alpha$ and tolerance $\epsilon$, independent of $Q$ or $M$ (\autoref{convergence_proof}).
 Since $M \ll Q$ in typical LLM evaluation scenarios, the per-iteration cost $O(QM)$ remains manageable for large-scale applications.

-Empirical validations further underscore RankLLM's efficiency and scalability.
-In a direct comparison on a dataset of 30 LLMs and 35,000 questions, RankLLM achieved convergence substantially faster (in $0.00597$ seconds) than all Item Response Theory (IRT) baselines, including 1PL-IRT, 2PL-IRT, and Multi-IRT (\autoref{tab:convergence_speed}).
+Empirical validations further underscore EIP's efficiency and scalability.
+In a direct comparison on a dataset of 30 LLMs and 35,550 questions, EIP achieved convergence substantially faster (in $0.00597$ seconds) than all Item Response Theory (IRT) baselines, including 1PL-IRT, 2PL-IRT, and Multi-IRT (\autoref{tab:convergence_speed}).
 Scalability was further assessed using synthetic response matrices with $Q$ ranging up to 1,000,000 and $M$ up to 2,000.
-Across all these settings, RankLLM consistently converged in a constant number of iterations (9 in our experiments), and its average per-iteration time increased linearly with the total number of interactions $Q \times M$, aligning with its theoretical complexity (\autoref{tab:scalability_experiment}).
+Across all these settings, EIP consistently converged in a constant number of iterations (9 in our experiments), and its average per-iteration time increased linearly with the total number of interactions $Q \times M$, aligning with its theoretical complexity (\autoref{tab:scalability_experiment}).

-These combined theoretical and empirical results confirm that RankLLM not only converges quickly but also scales efficiently with the size of the evaluation.
+These combined theoretical and empirical results confirm that EIP not only converges quickly but also scales efficiently with the size of the evaluation.
 Given the low computational overhead, deployment costs are negligible even for extreme-scale evaluations.
-On AWS EC2 (approximately \$0.05 per vCPU-hour), RankLLM enables\textbf{ cost-efficient deployment for large-scale LLM evaluation}.
-We have established a HuggingFace leader-board platform that supports continuous updates of new models and benchmarks, capable of handling hundreds of daily updates while maintaining cost efficiency.
-This makes RankLLM a practical and robust solution for ranking large numbers of language models across extensive question sets.
+On AWS EC2 (approximately \$0.05 per vCPU-hour), EIP enables\textbf{ cost-efficient deployment for large-scale LLM evaluation}.
+We have established a Hugging Face leaderboard platform that supports continuous updates of new models and benchmarks, capable of handling hundreds of daily updates while maintaining cost efficiency.
+This makes EIP a practical and robust solution for ranking large numbers of language models across extensive question sets.